 Average Monthly Wages

-On average you’ll see monthly wages around $300 in Kenya, though urban office workers in Nairobi often earn $500–$800 while rural salaries hover near $400.
+On average you’ll see monthly wages around $550–$600 in Kenya’s formal sector, though urban office workers in Nairobi often earn $500–$800 while rural salaries can be lower.

 That gap matters if you’re comparing average cost of living across major cities and smaller towns when moving to Kenya; wages are affordable compared to many Western incomes but lower than local comfortable budgets.